-The name “Los Lagartos” derives from a gang that has operated in Ecuador’s penitentiary system for at least ten years, serving primarily as hired guns to carry out assassinations for larger groups.
-As such, Los Lagartos remained under the radar, maintaining neutrality, while Los Choneros and Los Cubanos battled for control of criminal economies in Ecuador’s penitentiary system.
+The name "Lagartos” derives from a gang that has operated in Ecuador’s penitentiary system for at least ten years, serving primarily as hired guns to carry out assassinations for larger groups.
+As such, the Lagartos remained under the radar, maintaining neutrality, while the Choneros and the Cubanos battled for control of criminal economies in Ecuador’s penitentiary system.

 This proved to be the right move.
-In response to the spiraling violence provoked by Los Cubanos and Los Choneros in Ecuador’s penitentiary systems, President Lenín Moreno declared a prison crisis in May 2019 and deployed the military to mitigate gang wars.
+In response to the spiraling violence provoked by the Cubanos and the Choneros in Ecuador’s penitentiary systems, President Lenín Moreno declared a prison crisis in May 2019 and deployed the military to mitigate gang wars.
 One facet of Moreno’s strategy was to transfer violent gang members and leaders to prisons across the country.
 However, this had the unwanted consequence of multiplying prison violence by leading to the creation of derivate gangs, which have been waging proxy wars across the country.

-Los Lagartos’ criminal economies are concentrated in Guayaquil where both Los Cubanos and Los Gorras once controlled microtrafficking.
-The unification of these two gangs under the “Los Lagartos” name solidified the gang’s dominance of criminal economies in the area and permitted the gang to stave off incursions by Los Choneros.
-Moreover, the Litoral Penitentiary in Guayaquil contains the majority of Los Lagartos’ members, including its current leader, Choclo.
+The Lagartos’ criminal economies are concentrated in Guayaquil where both the Cubanos andthe Gorras once controlled microtrafficking.
+The unification of these two gangs under the “Lagartos” name solidified the gang’s dominance of criminal economies in the area and permitted the gang to stave off incursions by the Choneros.
+Moreover, the Litoral Penitentiary in Guayaquil contains the majority of the Lagartos’ members, including its current leader, Choclo.